Satellite Image Application?

 This will allow us to take proactive measures against potential threats such as natural disasters or climate change.

-In summary, the application potential of satellite imagery is limitless.
+In short, the potential application of satellite imagery is limitless.

 It opened up new possibilities for scientific research, environmental monitoring and disaster management that were not possible before its inception.